rexosariemen/tabBlock/README.md

 simple.

-In addition to defining the structure and default values for the document, the schema was used to enforce validation for all fields except the street2.
+In addition to defining the structure and default values for the document, the schema was used to enforce validation for all fields except the street2 column.
 This was to ensure that all fields are properly filled to process client orders.
 #### On Scaling
-As the number of order increases, more computing power will be needed to process previous orders - in order to avoid duplicates before accepting new ones - As the current design requires.
+As the number of order increases, more computing power will be needed to process previous orders - in order to avoid duplicates before accepting new ones - as the current design requires.
 This presents a pitfall as an inefficiently-designed aggregation for the database, in addition to over-use of indices. <br />
 To efficiently scale, first have to remove the potential of running through every